What Are Profit Interests?

 Capital Interest

 - Nature: Capital interests provide immediate ownership in the company, reflecting both current and future value.
-This is a direct equity stake in the company as of the grant date.
+This is a direct equity stake in the company as of the date of grant.

 - Vesting: Like profit interests and stock options, capital interests can have various vesting schedules.